 You’ll notice below that we do not recommend using hydrogen peroxide to clean up pet stains.
 The reason for this is we do not want to accidentally trigger a chemical reaction that will damage our surface or release potentially harmful gases.

 You might remember the classic volcano “science experiment” from elementary school or chemistry class, mixing vinegar or hydrogen peroxide with baking soda.
-While these paper mache volcanos do a great job demonstrating ph and endothermic reactions.
-While cleanup methods inspired by this elementary school experiment may look and sound like they are “working”.
-We would argue that these methods are not often as effective or as safe as they may appear for a few reasons.
+While the process demonstrated by these paper mache volcanos do a great job demonstrating ph and endothermic reactions, and may even look or sound like they are “working”, when cleaning dog urine these methods are not often as effective or safe as they may appear.

 Everyone pees, but not all pee is the same